 A superb instrumentalist Merran’s gentle lyrical style and knowledge of the genre make for a real treat.
 Merran performs with low whistles, smallpipes, accordion and harp as a soloist, in sessions and with many ensembles.

 Featuring the poetry and songs of Robert Burns… Angela & Don go together like chilli & chocolate… whisky & haggis!
 Rich vocal harmonies, guitar, flute, whistle, bodhran, fiddle and harp help to tell the story.

-Warrnambool Pipe Band, led by Pipe Major Donald Blair OAM, invite you to virtually meet some of their players as they share tunes from their respective homes.
+Warrnambool Pipe Band, led by Pipe Major Donald Blair OAM.
 This group does so much to encourage players of all ages and are seasoned world travellers, entering band, pipe and drum competitions and festivals far and wide.
 Wadpadi bring a taste of The Edinburgh Tattoo to the festival with their rousing, spine tingling sounds.